cf-tme/connect_2022_labs/_build/html/_sources/lab3.md.txt

 ```

-Now that we have confirmed the A/B test works as expected we can kill the wrangler dev setup with `cntr+c` and push our changes to github.
+Now that we have confirmed the A/B test works as expected we can kill the wrangler dev setup with `cntrl+c` and push our changes to github.

 ``` sh
 git add .